 of Laffin Hall, or by mail to the Office of Financial Aid, 2350 Broadhollow Road,

 Financial Aid Status - You are able to view your financial aid awards, required documents, and status online, at any time, using our Online Student System, OASIS.
 We strongly encourage you to use this online application, as it will expedite the processing of your awards and answer basic questions you may have regarding the status of your financial aid.

 OASIS Account - Sign in to your OASIS account to manage your student account and financial aid.
 Once on the OASIS login page, use your SSN or RAM ID and PIN to gain access.

 Classes will be conducted in a variety of formats: in-person, remote, online, and hybrid.
-For your reference, the list below defines the instructional methods to be used during the fall term.
+For your reference, the list below defines the instructional methods to be used during the spring term.
 In OASIS you can find this information by course under the headings indicating SCHEDULE TYPES, for example: Schedule - Week by Week, Student Detail Schedule, or Concise Student Schedule.